 CLOTH.
-The Subscriber, thankful for past favors, respecifully informs his friends and the public generally that he still continues at the former stand of Mr. John Keller, near Kellersville, and that he has now commenced and is ready to Will be sold at public sale at the Court-house carry on the above business in all its various
+The Subscriber, thankful for past favors, respectfully informs his friends and the public generally that he still continues at the former stand of Mr. John Keller, near Kellersville, and that he has now commenced and is ready to carry on the above business in all its various Shearing Machines and additional Cards, and by doing good work and strict attention to business, he hopes to merit a continuance of the public patronage.
 Manufacturing, &c.

 Spinning will be done from 10 to 15 cents per pound.
 No wool will be spun unless carded by the subscriber, which must be made known before carding.
 Carding will be done at the low price of cents per pound.
-Wool will be received in the fleege and manufactured into Cloth, Satinet, &c. at the following prices,
+Wool will be received in the fleece and manufactured into Cloth, Satinet, &c. at the following prices,

-62 1-2 cents per yard, Cloth at Satinets from 40 to 45 " Womens wear from 45 to 50 Blankering at 37 1-2
+Cloth at 62 1-2 cents per yard, Satinets from 40 to 45 " Womens wear from 45 to 50 " Blanketing at 37 1-2

 Linsey in proportion.
 Wool will be picked and greased at 1 1-2 cents per pound, if required.
-Wool and Cloth will be received at the establishment, and will be taken in and returned at the following places, viz :-- Richard S. Staples & Co's.
+Wool and Cloth will be received at the establishment, and will be taken in and returned at the following places, viz :--- Richard S. Staples & Co's.
 Store, Stroudsburgh.
 JOHN P. QUICK.
 Hamilton, Monroe co., April 29, 1844.

-1844 WOOL CARDING AGAIN.
+1844.
+WOOL CARDING AGAIN.